 Site addressed lockout is effected through coding in the SD field.
 The DI field defines the data content of the SD field.
-Regardless of the DI code, the first four bits of the SD field contain the site address in the IIS subfield (see Table A-1).
+For DI equal to 0, 1 or 7, the first four bits of the SD field contain the site address in the IIS subfield (see Table A-1).
 Lockout to that address can be controlled by the sensor by setting the DI field equal to 1 or 7 and the LOS subfield equal to 1.
 Once set, lockout for each site address remains in effect for approximately 18 seconds unless refreshed by the ground sensor.

-When the system is operating in the multisite mode, separate identification of Mode S and ATCRBS targets can be achieved by the use of the ATCRBS-only All Call, together with the Mode S All-Call, UF=11.
+When the system is operating in the multisite mode, separate interrogation of Mode S and ATCRBS targets can be achieved by the use of the ATCRBS-only All Call, together with the Mode S All-Call, UF=11.